Ira Thomas KingAttorney at Law

 - Served for one year as a consultant for a national insurer on the development of a national in-house alternative dispute resolution training program.

-- Outstanding Achievement Award in 2017 from the Austin Bar Association’s Fee Dispute Committee for service as a mediator.
+- Outstanding Achievement Award in 2017 from the Austin Bar Association’s Fee Dispute Committee for service as a volunteer mediator and arbitrator.

 - Lecture – The Psychology of Settlement – Preparing the Parties for Conflict Resolution (presented on July 20, 2015 in Austin, Texas at the Basic Mediation Course sponsored by Mediators of Texas, a Division of Austin Texas Mediators, LLC.)